MasoudSarafraz/SQLBlockKiller/README.md

 # Warning
-*this query not killing Importan session. for example Query Running by sa or Running by SQLAGENT. you can change the filters* *this query will kill session only have more than 2 minute execution*
+*this query not killing Importan session. for example Query Running by sa or Running by SQLAGENT. you can change the filters* *this query will kill session only have more than 2 minute running*